 Yes, I'm one of "those people" who has always been a writer!
 I told stories from my earliest days and my favorite childhood activity was going to the library to check out books.
 I read and wrote every day--at restaurants, as a passenger in the car, and while my parents shopped at stores.
-It was common for me to disappear at family gatherings and be found writing somewhere.

-As a pre-teen, I recruited a couple of my friends to create a group called The Writers Club to write shorts stories and critique each other's work.
+I've always been an introvert so it was common for me to disappear at family gatherings to write.
+Even with my friends, I created a group called The Writers Club to write shorts stories and critique each other's work.

-In high school, I became editor of my school's literary magazine and had articles published in the local newspaper--but I wanted to touch lives through books as they had for me, so I was devastated to learn that being a novelist wasn't a "real job."
+In high school, I became editor of my school's literary magazine and had articles published in the local newspaper--but I wanted to touch lives through books as they had for me, so I was devastated to learn being a novelist wasn't a "real job."
 I put my passion on hold when I went to Iowa State University, majored in journalism and mass communication, and enjoyed hosting an entertainment show on the campus TV station.
 English was my minor so I wrote for my college magazine and had several articles published in a newspaper where I interned for two summers.